-■ Completed in My AP ■ Completed in AP Digital Portfolio

-AP coordinator signs in to myap.collegeboard.org at the start of school year and creates AP Seminar and AP Research class sections.
-The coordinator notifies teachers when class sections have been created.

-Teachers sign in to myap.collegeboard.org and get the join code for each class section they teach to distribute to students during class.

-Students sign in to myap.collegeboard.org with College Board accounts and enroll in an AP Seminar or AP Research class section using the join code provided by their teacher or AP coordinator.
-If instructed to do so by the AP coordinator, students also indicate their exam registration in My AP.

-AP coordinator submits the exam order for all students included in the exam roster in AP Registration and Ordering.

-5 Teacher creates AP Seminar student teams for team assignments.

-Teacher distributes College Board-provided source material to AP Seminar students.

-Students submit final written performance tasks as final in the AP Digital Portfolio no later than April 30 at 11:59 p.m.
-ET or an earlier deadline set by their teacher.

-Teacher submits scores for student presentations in the AP Digital Portfolio by April 30 at 11:59 p.m.
-ET.

-AP coordinator verifies that all presentations have been scored and that all students have submitted their written performance task components as final in the AP Digital Portfolio by April 30 at 11:59 p.m.
-ET.

-Performance tasks and scores for all students that the coordinator has ordered an exam for will be automatically transmitted to College Board at the deadline.
+- AP coordinator signs into myap.collegeboard.org at the start of school year and creates AP Seminar and AP Research class sections.
+The coordinator notifies teachers when class sections have been created. - Teachers sign in to myap.collegeboard.org and get the join code for each class section they teach to distribute to students during class. - Students sign in to myap.collegeboard.org with College Board accounts and enroll in an AP Seminar or AP Research class section using the join code provided by their teacher or AP coordinator.
+If instructed to do so by the AP coordinator, students also indicate their exam registration in My AP. - AP coordinator submits the exam order for all students included in the exam roster in AP Registration and Ordering. - 5 Teacher creates AP Seminar student teams for team assignments. - Teacher distributes College Board-provided source material to AP Seminar students. - Students submit final written performance tasks as final in the AP Digital Portfolio no later than April 30 at 11:59 p.m.
+ET or an earlier deadline set by their teacher. - Teacher submits scores for student presentations in the AP Digital Portfolio by April 30 at 11:59 p.m.
+ET. - AP coordinator verifies that all presentations have been scored and that all students have submitted their written performance task components as final in the AP Digital Portfolio by April 30 at 11:59 p.m.
+ET. - Performance tasks and scores for all students that the coordinator has ordered an examfor will be automatically transmitted to College Board at the deadline.